StefanHauer/lucullus_rest/README.md

 ## Installation

 Download the repository from [GitHub](https://github.com/StefanHauer/lucullus_rest), and unzip it.
-Afterward, install it via the setup.py file:
+Afterward, change the IP address in the *core.py* file, and install it via the setup.py file:

 ```console
 python setup.py install --user